 “Parainfluenza is a virus in the same family as measles and mumps,” said Russell Horton, DO, a physician with Banner Health Center in Queen Creek, AZ.
 “It’s different from the influenza virus which is in a different family of viruses.
 Often parainfluenza is less severe and there are no vaccines for it like there are for the flu.”

-Symptoms of parainfluenza can be quite confusing though, especially if you’re experiencing similar symptoms like those of the flu, COVID-19 and other respiratory viruses.
+Symptoms of parainfluenza can be quite confusing though, especially if you’re experiencing similar symptoms like those of the flu, COVID-19 and other upper respiratory infections or viruses.

 Read on to learn more about these viral invaders and how to fight them off.

 What are the types of parainfluenza viruses?

 There are four types of HPIV, aptly named HPIV-1, HPIV-2, HPIV-3 and HPIV-4.
 These all cause respiratory infections, but the type of infection, symptoms and location of the infection can depend on the virus you have.
 “These different types are also most active at different times of the year,” Dr. Horton noted.